PixelMelt/blog/content/Obfuscation/index.md

 ---
 Blogs, videos, papers related to obfuscation or reverse engineering

+Websites:

+[Tigress.wtf](https://tigress.wtf/) - C obfuscator, lists the transformations it does to src on the site.

+[Ligerlabs.org](https://ligerlabs.org/) - Tigress C obfuscator companion site, has tutorials and lectures.

 Chatrooms:

 [Sneaker Development Discord server](https://discord.gg/sneakerdev) - Probably the best resource on commercial web based anti bots